xamarin/KimonoDesigner/Readme.md

 As a result, it is quite easy to make the running app crash.
 For example, shift-drag and deleting all of the sketches from a Portfolio.
 Other features are "broadly" implemented and will behave oddly based on what the user does while running the app.
 For example, setting names to "" (empty string) or given **Colors** or **Gradients** the same, non-unique name.

-This known issues will all be solved in the finished apps (editors are planned on all Xamarin/Windows platforms).
+These known issues will all be solved in the finished apps (editors are planned on all Xamarin/Windows platforms).
 For now the app is definitely use at your own risk!

 ## About this Project